Empirical Bayes Regret Minimization: Abstract

 \section{Abstract}

-Most existing bandit algorithms are designed to have low regret on any problem instance.
-While celebrated, this approach is often conservative in practice because it ignores many intricate properties of problem instances.
-In this work, we pioneer the idea of minimizing an empirical approximation to the Bayes regret, the expected regret with respect to a distribution of problems.
-We focus on a tractable instance of this problem, the confidence interval and posterior width tuning, and propose a computationally and sample efficient algorithm for solving it.
-The tuning algorithm is analyzed and extensively evaluated in multi-armed, linear, and generalized linear bandits.
-We report several-fold reductions in regret for state-of-the-art bandit algorithms, simply by optimizing over a sample from a distribution.
+Most bandit algorithm designs are purely theoretical.
+Therefore, they have strong regret guarantees, but also are often too conservative in practice.
+In this work, we pioneer the idea of algorithm design by minimizing the empirical Bayes regret, the average regret over problem instances sampled from a known distribution.
+We focus on a tractable instance of this problem, the confidence interval and posterior width tuning, and propose an efficient algorithm for solving it.
+The tuning algorithm is analyzed and evaluated in multi-armed, linear, and generalized linear bandits.
+We report several-fold reductions in Bayes regret for state-of-the-art bandit algorithms, simply by optimizing over a small sample from a distribution.